fairDataSociety/fairdrive-desktop-app/docs/index.md

 Fairdrive Desktop App is a FUSE client for fairOS-dfs.
 It lets you mount your pod on your own user space and interact with your data.

+> **_IMPORTANT:_**  FDA is under heavy development and in beta stage.
+Some abnormal behaviour, data loss can be observed.

 ## How do I install FDA?

 > **_IMPORTANT:_**  To use FDA on your system you need to install [fuse](https://www.kernel.org/doc/html/latest/filesystems/fuse.html) first.